bump-sh/cli/README.md

   Body attribute modified: documentation
 ```

-If you want to compare two unpublished versions of your definition file, the `diff` command can retrieve a comparaison changelog between two given file or URL, “as simple as `git diff`”:
+If you want to compare two unpublished versions of your definition file, the `diff` command can retrieve a comparison changelog between two given files or URLs, “as simple as `git diff`”:

 ```sh-session
 $ bump diff path/to/your/file.yml path/to/your/next-file.yml --doc <doc_slug> --token <your_doc_token>